gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 - [ ]  What is the current XMC and Trust X library version?
 - [ ]  Find out which file stores the Trust X library version number?
+*Hint:* You might need to use a search tool to speed up the process.

 ## Task 2: GPIO and I2C Debug and Analysis Exercise
+*Note:* Get your Exerciser COM port using Windows Device Manager.

 In this task, there will be some changes required for your *Trust X library*.
 You are expected to take reference from Trust X Datasheet located in the doc folder, read up I2C fundamentals and connect up Logic analyzer and/or I2C analyzer for this task.
 Use E02_ReadMaxCommBufferSize sketch example as your starting point.
 - [ ]  Refer to Trust X datasheet V2.5 section 5.1.6.2
 - [ ]  Monitor and enable warm reset using GPIO (P0.0).</br>

 **Questions & Discussion:**

-- [ ]  Decode the current Trust X address on I2C bus.
+- [ ]  Capture some logic signal on the SCL, SDA and GND lines.
+Decode the current Trust X address on I2C bus.
 - [ ]  What is the current I2C bus speed?
 - [ ]  Modify and increase the I2C bus frequency.
 Monitor the updated bus frequency using either an I2C analyzer or logic analyzer.
 - [ ]  Replace a new Trust X with address 0x66.
 Modify the I2C host library to communicate this Trust X.